codazoda/mouse-highlighter/README.md

-# Mouse Highligher
+# Mouse Highlighter

 An extension for Google Chrome that highlights the mouse cursor so that it's a little easier to see when screen sharing.

 ## Installation

 The open source version of this extension can be cloned from this github repo and installed from here.
-It's also available in the Chrome Web Store as /Joel Dare's Mouse Highligher/.
+It's also available in the Chrome Web Store as /Mouse Highlighter/.
 I recommend you install it from there.
 If you want to install from source, do the following.

 - Clone the repo
 - Open Extensions (Menu, More Tools, Extensions) in Google Chrome